DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

  	- the Tower of Hanoi strategy: Uses a series of tapes labeled with numbers that follow the recursive pattern of the Tower of Hanoi puzzle.
 The nth backup tape is used at intervals of 2^𝑛 days
 	- the Six Cartridge Weekly Backup strategy: A simple weekly backup rotation strategy that uses Six tapes labeled Monday through Saturday.
  - These strategies can be fairly complex, especially with large tape sets.
 They can be implemented manually using a pencil and a calendar or automatically by using either commercial backup software or a fully automated hierarchical storage management (HSM) system.
 An HSM system is an automated robotic backup jukebox consisting of 32 or 64 optical or tape backup devices.
 All the drive elements within an HSM system are configured as a single drive array (a bit like RAID).

+- Online Storage: This is for data that is frequently accessed and actively used.
+It’s the most accessible and typically the most expensive form of storage.
+- Nearline Storage: This sits between online and offline storage in terms of accessibility and cost.
+It’s suitable for data that doesn’t need to be immediately accessible but still needs to be retrieved quickly when needed.
+- Offline Storage: This is for data that is rarely accessed and can be stored on less expensive, slower media.
+Examples include tape drives or optical media.

 - 7.10.2 Recovery site strategies
     - Non-disaster: service disruption with significant but limited impact